sNaticY/excelizor/README.md

 ### Head & Key

-The first 3 rows in your excel is Head,
+The first 4 rows in your excel is Head,

-First row is descriptions of each field, It will not be exported at all so you can fill it with everything you want.
-Second row is name of each field and the third row is type of each field.
+1. First row is descriptions of each field, It will not be exported at all so you can fill it with everything you want.
+2. Second row is name of each field.
+3. Third row is type of each field. [int, float, string, bool, dict, list]
+4. Forth row is tag of each field, same tag with arguments and empty tag will always be exported.

 The first field must be "Id-int" as key of every row.